ivantag13/dist-GPU-accelerated-tree-search/pfsp/README.md

 # Building code with CMake file

-One can also build with the CMake file option.
-The CUDA option is completely functional.
-The HIP option is under process of fixing.
-One only needs to run on the command line for the CUDA configuration step (`-B` build directory, `-S` source directory):
+One can build with the CMake file option.
+The configuration step for CUDA build is (`-B` build directory, `-S` source directory):

 `cmake -B build -S . -DUSE_HIP=OFF -DCUDA_ARCH=80`

-For the HIP configuration step (still unstable):
+For the HIP configuration step:

 `cmake -B build -S . -DUSE_HIP=ON -DHIP_ARCH=gfx90a`

 For the build step (`-j` build in parallel):

 `cmake --build build -j`

+**Note**: You must know the code of the GPU architecture you want to use.

 # Building code with makefile option